keypom/keypom-docs/docs/Tutorials/Advanced/ticketing/drop.md

 So far, you've learned how to set up your React app, as well as break down the ticketing system into functional requirments.
 You then took those requirements and wrote a script to create the drop.

-In the next tutorial, the ticketing process will be broken down into stages.
-From there, the React app to reflect those states will be created.
+In the next tutorial, the ticketing process will be broken down into stages for both the user side and event organizer side.
+From there, the flow of the app, and the Keypom variables that control it, can be established.